saratarekg/Trip-Genie/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
+6. Review Process: Your pull request will be reviewed by our team.
+Please be open to feedback and make necessary adjustments.
+7. Merge: Once approved, your changes will be merged into the main branch.

 ## Contributors